 Smoking Vehicle Program

 Driving a smoking vehicle is a violation of Broward County Code and the Florida Clean Outdoor Air Law.
 If a smoking vehicle is observed by a law enforcement officer or Broward County Natural Resource Enforcement Officer, the owner of the vehicle can be fined up to $500.
-For more information or to report a smoking vehicle call 954-519-1499, or visit Smoking Vehicles.
+For more information or to report a smoking vehicle call (954) 519-1499, or visit Broward County’s smoking vehicles website.